Airborne Internet Consortium: Launch, operation and transition

 The Principal members of the AIC launched the entity in late 2004 after developing a business plan and preliminary technology development roadmap.
 The organization was led by William McNary of Aerosat LLC as president, and had co-Executive Directors: Paul A. Masson (StarNet, LLC), a professional in multi-party, R&D alliances responsible for overall management-administration, and James K. Meer (Microflight), a professional in aviation, information systems and digital communications responsible for funding and membership development.

 The Consortium held working meetings in the spring and summer of 2005 to revise the technology development roadmap.
 The workplan and membership offering was distributed to the Joint Planning and Development Office, Boeing and Airbus, but did not result in growth of participation or offers to finance research and development.

 The Board decided in the summer of 2005 to put further technology roadmap development on hold until either membership or project funding could be secured.
 The technology roadmap was released into the public domain as part of the membership recruitment.
-The AIC continued as a concept advocacy group until was closure in 2018.
+The AIC continued as a concept advocacy group until closure in 2018.